• Skip to primary navigation

 Finally, add water.
 Give everything a good mix.
 Close the Instant Pot lid and set it to “Pressure Cook” mode for 7 minutes.

 Once the cooking cycle is complete, let the pressure release naturally.
-Open the lid and use a potato masher to mash the vegetables until they’re well combined and slightly chunky.
+Open the lid of the instant pot and use a potato masher to mash the cooked veggies until they’re well combined and slightly chunky.
 Adjust the consistency by adding more water if needed.

 Turn on the “Sauté” mode again and let the pav bhaji simmer for a few more minutes, stirring occasionally.
 Top the Bhaji with coriander leaves and butter.